alkihuri/alkihuri/readme.md

 ### **Notable Projects**

+- **GiaB  [Yggdrasil](https://yggdrasilgaming.com/game-in-a-box)** - Game in a Box is Yggdrasil’s new all-in-one game development platform that brings the entire game creation process into a single, streamlined system.
+From game design and math configuration to prototyping, testing, and certification, everything happens inside one connected workflow, supported by AI models.

 - **3D Sim [Tecan](https://advalange.com/clients/tecan/3dsim):** Simulated medical device operations for Tecan with precision better than 0.01% and latencies under 10ms, enabling realistic training and testing environments for medical professionals who worked on researching COVID-19.

 - **[Moto Sim](https://www.youtube.com/watch?v=aUL8V-LuF1M):** Motorcycle simulator for professional trainings.
 (VR/Desktop/Mobile versions)